-The plate anvil blank with the feet atached and the horn bevels hand cut with an oxy. / acet. torch Anvil Horn
+The plate anvil blank with the feet attached and the horn bevels hand cut with an oxy acetylene torch

 The Hardie Hole in the process of being welded into the anvil from the face side.
-The box is placed so it protrudes through the anvil face by 1/4".
-Top View
+The box is placed so it protrudes through the anvil face by 1/4″.

-This view shows the short length of 1-1/2" X 1-1/2" thin wall steel tubing that was used to bring the bottom of the Hardie Hole flush with the bottom of the heel.
-Bottom View w/Tubing
+This view shows the short length of 1-1/2″ X 1-1/2″ thin wall steel tubing that was used to bring the bottom of the Hardie Hole flush with the bottom of the heel.

 The Hardie and Pritchel Holes finished.
-Hardie & Pritchel Holes I should have made the Pritchel hole the same way as the Hardie.
-It is very hard to drill through the hard face - almost impossible.
+I should have made the Pritchel hole the same way as the Hardie.
+It is very hard to drill through the hard face – almost impossible.

 If there are any really deep gouges from the cutting process, just fill in the holes with MIG weld.

-Make sure to get a cup style grinding wheel which is designed for agressive cutting on hard steels.
+Make sure to get a cup style grinding wheel which is designed for aggressive cutting on hard steels.